Not so resilient filesystem

 Here’s how i used it:

-- Mounted the virtual volumes using two nodes:
+1. Mounted the virtual volumes using two nodes:

-- One as the owner of the broken shared volume.
+• One as the owner of the broken shared volume.

-- One running a custom recovery role with the volume attached as a resource.
+• One running a custom recovery role with the volume attached as a resource.
 So i would be able to do 2 at a time

-to find the virtual disk, select it, and assign it a drive letter. - Created a fresh recovery volume in our storage pool:
+2. Used diskpart to find the virtual disk, select it, and assign it a drive letter so refsutil has a mount point.

 New-Volume -FriendlyName "Recovery" -FileSystem CSVFS_ReFS -StoragePoolFriendlyName S2D* -Size 5TB

-- Ran refsutil salvage:
+4. Ran refsutil salvage:

 refsutil salvage -QA D: C:\ClusterStorage\Recovery\temp C:\ClusterStorage\Recovery\recovered -x -v

-The key options we used:
+The parameter options we used:

-→ Salvage everything possible.-x
+• -A → Salvage everything possible.

-→ Verbose output for progress.
+• -v → Verbose output for progress.

-- Finally, replaced all role's linked storage with the recovered volumes ending with _2.
+1. Finally, replaced all role's linked storage with the recovered volumes ending with _2.
 With a Powershell script

 And it worked perfectly.